Tanner Mangum

-Tanner Mangum (born September 8, 1993) is an American football quarterback who is currently a free agent.
-He played college football for the BYU Cougars.
+Tanner Mangum (born September 8, 1993) is an American former college football quarterback who played for the BYU Cougars.

-Early years
+Early life

 Mangum attended Timberline High School until the end of his sophomore year and then transferred to Eagle High School in Eagle, Idaho.
 As senior at Eagle High School, he completed a school record 268 of 393 passes for 3,885 yards and 35 touchdowns.
 He was named a special recognition MVP of the Under Armour All-America Game for switching to the losing black team when they were down to a single quarterback.
 He was the Co-MVP of Elite 11 Camp, alongside future NFL first overall draft pick Jameis Winston.
 Mangum was rated by Rivals.com as a four-star recruit and was ranked as the third best pro-style quarterback in his class.
 He committed to Brigham Young University (BYU) to play college football.